nicbarker/clay/README.md

 - `CLAY_EXTEND_CONFIG_IMAGE` - Provide additional struct members to `CLAY_IMAGE_CONFIG` that will be passed through with output render commands.
 - `CLAY_EXTEND_CONFIG_CUSTOM` - Provide additional struct members to `CLAY_IMAGE_CONFIG` that will be passed through with output render commands.

-### Bindings
+### Bindings for non C

-Clay is usable out of the box as a `.h` include in both C99 and C++ with designated initializer support.
+Clay is usable out of the box as a `.h` include in both C99 and C++20 with designated initializer support.
 There are also supported bindings for other languages, including:

 - [Odin Bindings](https://github.com/nicbarker/clay/tree/main/bindings/odin)

+Unfortunately clay does **not** support Microsoft C11 or C17 via MSVC at this time.

 ### Debug Tools